 A dean of students plans and directs university activities related to student services and campus life.
 As an administrator, a dean of students might help coordinate admissions, health services, financial aid, housing, and social programs for students.
 The office of a dean of students is generally responsible for serving as a point of information for students and responding to students' needs.
 A larger university might have multiple deans of students, each of whom has specialized tasks and an area of focus.

-According to the U.S. Bureau of Labor Statistics (BLS), demand for postsecondary education administrators, like deans, should increase by 9% between 2014 and 2024.
-The 2015 mean salary for all postsecondary administrators was $102,610, as reported by the BLS.
-Those who were employed by colleges, universities and professional schools had a mean annual salary of $106,650 in 2015, while those working at junior colleges earned a mean annual salary of $88,990 that year.
+According to the U.S. Bureau of Labor Statistics (BLS), demand for postsecondary education administrators, including deans, will increase by 7% between 2018 and 2028, which is faster than the average for all occupations.
+Deans of students employed by colleges, universities and professional schools earned a mean annual salary of $114,360 in 2018, while those working at junior colleges earned a mean annual salary of $98,020 that year.

 The job duties of a dean of students usually include supervising various campus programs and serving as a liaison between college administrators and student organizations such as a student council.
 Social programs managed through the office of the dean of students might include Greek life and orientation events for incoming students.
 A dean of students could also coordinate services specifically for transfer or international students.
 Additionally, they might handle discipline-related processes and procedures.

 While deans of students work primarily with non-academic issues, their office initiatives might include encouraging academic success and monitoring students who are struggling in classes.
 They could also provide advice regarding degree and distribution requirements.
 When serving as the head of an office or a department, a dean of students might manage the office budget and develop office policies regarding student life program development.